libplctag/libplctag/README.md

   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.
   * read/write of arrays of the above (arrays not tested on SLC 500).
+* preliminary support for Rockwell/Allen-Bradley PLC5 PLCs accessed over a DH+ bridge (i.e. a LGX chassis with a DHRIO module).
+  * read/write of 16-bit INT.
+  * read/write of 32-bit floating point.
+  * read/write of arrays of the above.
+  * this is not well tested yet.
-* support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04 and 14.04 tested).
+* support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04, 14.04 and 15.04 tested).
 * support for Mac OS X (well, it builds and seems to work... not deeply tested)
+* preliminary support for Windows x86 (32-bit) builds, not well tested (help very welcome!).
 * tested support AB ControlLogix (version 16 and version 20 firmware).
 * sample code.
 * a fairly stable API.
+It has only had minor additions in three years.
 * a fairly solid wrapper for Java.
 * we have deployed this in customer environments.
+* Other groups use this library (if you do, please let us know).

 We will not be on version 1.0 until:

 * we get the Windows code working again.
-* reduce the need for C99 features.
-* we get more testing on other PLC types.
-* we have real documentation!
+* we have better documentation!

 PLC5 and ControlLogix are trademarks of Rockwell/Allen Bradley.
 Windows is a trademark of Microsoft.
 Please let us know if we missed some so that we can get